The Italian Front

 Fighting in the mountains

 Nevertheless there were important actions in the mountains between the Italian and Austro-Hungarian borders.
 The Alps were unlike any other theatre of the First World War.
 Although outnumbered by three to one, the Austro-Hungarians were able to occupy higher positions in the mountains and could hold off the Italian forces.
 Heroic Italian attacks were attempted up steep mountainsides, and trenches dug into solid Dolomite rock along the ridges.
 Splintering rock from the artillery fire made it 70% more lethal than on the soft soil of the Western Front.
 Both sides dug tunnels into the mountainsides, sometimes for protection but also to mine enemy positions.
 Supplying the front lines was extremely difficult: horses and mules were employed where motorised transport could not be used on the mountain tracks, and the Italians even had to resort to local people carrying individual shells up to the troops.
-In winter both sides were reluctant to leave their hard-won positions, and on 13 December 1916 thousands of soldiers were killed when avalanches struck the region.
+In winter both sides were reluctant to leave their hard-won positions, and in December 1916 thousands of soldiers were killed when avalanches struck the region.
 With impasse both on the plains and in the mountains, there seemed to be no chance of an early resolution.

 How did the Italian campaign affect Germany?